 Custom Packaging

 I still remember a cosmetics client in Chicago picking up two sample boxes off my meeting table.
 Same product, same price point, same artwork file.
 One was a folding carton, the other a rigid box with a 2 mm chipboard core and soft-touch wrap.
 She held the rigid one for maybe three seconds, then said, “This one feels like it costs more.”
 I laughed because she was right, and because packaging people quietly live for that kind of reaction.
-That moment is exactly why rigid boxes how to choose matters so much: the decision is part branding, part engineering, and part budget discipline, whether you are sourcing in Chicago, Los Angeles, or Shenzhen.
+That moment is exactly why rigid Boxes How to Choose matters so much: the decision is part branding, part engineering, and part budget discipline, whether you are sourcing in Chicago, Los Angeles, Guangzhou, Dhaka, Ho Chi Minh City, or Istanbul.

 What Rigid Boxes Are and Why They Feel Premium